-Advocates who feel passionately about issues can create change by "bird-dogging" candidates for national and state offices.
+Advocates who feel passionately about issues can create change by "bird-dogging" candidates for national, state, and local offices.

-Bird-dogging means finding opportunities in public forums to pin the candidates down with specific questions and information that reveal (and sometimes change) their views.
+Bird-dogging means finding opportunities in public forums to ask candidates specific questions or share information that reveals (and sometimes changes) their views.

-You can find high quality, up to date information on candidate events using either the New England Cable News New Hampshire Primary campaign tracker or the Bird Dog NH New Hampshire Candidate Events Calendar.
+You can find high quality, up to date information on candidate events using the Bird Dog NH New Hampshire Candidate Events Calendar.

 Need a question for the presidential candidates?
 We suggest these: